What are Fidelity Bonds?

 The following are the requirements of a fidelity bond:

-- All businesses with retirement plans must have ERISA fidelity bonds and cover at least 10% of the funds managed by the employees.
+- All businesses with retirement plans must have ERISA fidelity bonds and cover at least 10% of the funds the employees manage.

 - Only companies with proper employees can purchase fidelity bonds; fidelity bonds do not cover self-employed personnel.